Medical school: Bangladesh

 In Bangladesh, admission to medical colleges is organized by the Governing Body of University of Dhaka.
 A single admission test is held for government and private colleges.
 Due to the highly competitive nature of these exams, the total number of applicants across the country is around 78 times the number of students accepted.
 Admission is based on the entrance examination, as well as students' individual academic records.

-The entrance examination consists carries a time limit of one hour.
+The entrance examination has a time limit of one hour.
 100 marks are allocated based on objective questions, in which the mark allocation is distributed between a variety of subjects.
 Biology questions carry 30 marks, Chemistry carries 25, Physics carries 20, English carries 15, and general knowledge carries 10.

 Additionally, students' previous SSC (Secondary School Certificate) scores carry up to 75 and HSC (Higher Secondary School Certificate) scores carry up to 125 marks towards the overall examination result.

 English students prepare themselves for the admission exam ahead of time.
 This is because as the GCSE and A-Level exams do not cover parts of the Bangladesh syllabus.

 The undergraduate program consists of five years study, followed by a one-year internship.
 The degrees granted are Bachelor of Medicine and Bachelor of Surgery (MBBS).
 Further postgraduate qualifications may be obtained in the form of Diplomas or Degrees (MS or MD), MPhil and FCPS (Fellowship of the College of Physicians and Surgeons).